 R220, Delegation of Responsibilities to the President and Board of Trustees

-The Policy describes the relationships between and among the Board of Regents, Governor, Legislature, Commissioner, Presidents, and Boards of Trustees.
-It is the intent of this Policy that the Board of Regents delegate certain responsibilities of an institutional nature to the Boards of Trustees and Presidents and retain all other functions and responsibilities, particularly those which have system wide implications.
+The Policy describes the relationships between and among the Board of Higher Education, Governor, Legislature, Commissioner, Presidents, and Boards of Trustees.
+It is the intent of this Policy that the Board of Higher Education delegate certain responsibilities of an institutional nature to the Boards of Trustees and Presidents and retain all other functions and responsibilities, particularly those which have system wide implications.

 2.1.
 Utah Code §53B-1-101(2) (Delegations to Institutional Boards of Trustees and Presidents)

 2.2.
 Utah Code §53B-1-103 (Board: Powers and Authority)

 2.3.
 Utah Code § 53B, Chapter 2 (Institutions of Higher Education)

 2.4.
 Utah Code §63G-2-305(27) (Government Records Access Management Act: Higher Education Protected Records)

 2.5.
 Policy and Procedures R131, Functions of the Board of Higher Education